Compassionate Legal Representation for Survivors of Workplace Sexual Assault and Abuse

-- An individual forced you to perform or watch a sexual act
+- Forcing a victim to watch a sexual act

 Sexual Assault in Restaurants and Fast Food Establishments

-Workplace sexual assault and abuse is not an industry-specific issue, but there are some environments where it is more common.
-An example of this is the service and hospitality-based industries, where turnover rates are high, and the majority of managers and supervisors are men.
+While sexual abuse in the workplace is not an industry-specific issue, there are some environments where it is more common.
+Examples of this are the service and hospitality-based industries, where turnover rates are high, and the majority of managers and supervisors are men.

 The prevalence of sexual abuse in the restaurant industry has drawn scrutiny and concern in recent years.
 More than 70 percent of restaurant servers are women, and the average restaurant worker is teenaged, female, and working for a male supervisor.

-A Glass Floor survey found that 34 percent of female restaurant employees– working primarily for tips– quit their jobs after encountering unwelcome sexual behavior in the workplace.
-The restaurant and hospitality industry are the entry-point into the workforce for thousands of young women.
-Unfortunately for far too many, their first job is often associated with unsolicited sexual behavior and assault.
+A Glass Floor survey found that 34 percent of female restaurant employees— working primarily for tips– quit their jobs after encountering unwelcome sexual behavior in the workplace.
+The prevalence of assault has resulted in sexual abuse of teenage workers, now increasingly common.
+The restaurant and hospitality industry is the entry-point into the workforce for thousands of young women, and teenage girls are at risk of predatory supervisors.

-Employees in lower-paying positions, like hotel cleaners or fast food workers, often experience this because they feel they do not have the power to confront or push back.
+Employees in lower-paying positions, like hotel cleaners or fast-food workers, often experience sexual assault because they feel they do not have the power to confront or push back.
 Sexual assault by your boss is never acceptable.
 Explore your options for legal recourse with a Dallas personal injury lawyer at Crowe Arnold & Majors, LLP.